Thinkofname/thinkofname.github.io/_drafts/may-change-log.md

 Students can be assigned to rooms marked as `can_idle` during free periods.
-This functions like a lesson where a script handles what the student does in the room but unlike lessons the room isn't fixed.
-Rooms are randomly selected (slightly biased towards closer rooms) and students will attempt to switch room after a random amount of time.
+This functions like a lesson where a script handles what the student does in the room, except that the room isn't fixed.
+Rooms are randomly selected (slightly biased towards closer rooms) and students will attempt to switch rooms after a random amount of time.
 Students will stop their idle task as soon as a lesson starts.

 ### Extensions

 ![Extension joining two buildings](/img/extension.jpg){:.cimage}

-An extension object was added, this allows for two buildings to be joined together.
-Originally you could overlap buildings to join them but this introduced a lot of hard to handle edge cases, using an extension object solved a lot of this issues and allows for more control over the joins of two buildings.
+An extension object was added that allows for two buildings to be joined together.
+Originally you could overlap buildings to join them but this introduced a lot of hard-to-handle edge cases; using an extension object solved a lot of these issues and allows for more control over the joins of two buildings.

 ### Text wrapping on UI elements